cesarsalgado/cesvision/README.md

 cesvision
 =========

-Some utilities to complete some common tasks in Computer Vision in fewer key strokes.
+This repo stores some methods that I use frequently in my Computer Vision projects.